 The Danone Institutes sponsor more than 20 different research support programs in 12 countries, the rules of which, i.e. frequency, type of scientists, amount, condition for application are specific to each country.

-Danone Institute International opens a new prize for Alimentation to reward mid-career scientists for pioneering research.
+In 2018, Danone Institute International has opened a new prize for Alimentation to reward mid-career scientists for pioneering research.

 Called the Danone International Prize for Alimentation (DIPA), the award replaces the long-standing Danone International Prize for Nutrition.
 The DIPA will awarded every two years, by the Danone Institute International and the French Fondation pour la Recherche Médicale (FRM).